-- 1.1 This report concerns an application by Elsa Maria Caires De Viveiros for a premises licence at 1447 London Road, Norbury, SW16 4AQ. - 1.2 The application seeks the following licensable activity between the hours shown -
+- 1.1 This report concerns an application by Laxmi Narayan Ltd. for a premises licence at Unit 3300, 13 Whitestone Way, Croydon, CR0 4WF. - 1.2 The application seeks the following licensable activity, between the hours shown -

-Sale by Retail of Alcohol - for consumption 'On' and 'Off' the premises Monday to Sunday 1000 hours until 2200 hours
+The Sale by Retail of Alcohol (for consumption 'Off' the premises) - Monday to Sunday 1200 hours (midday) until 0600 hours the following days

-- 1.3 A copy of the application is attached at Appendix A1. - 1.4 Will the sub committee please note that, following discussions with the Police licensing officer, the applicant has amended their application to have the conditions at Appendix A2 attached to the licence, if the application is granted.
-In addition, in discussion with the Council Food & Safety Team, the applicant has amended their application to have the conditions at Appendix A3 attached to the licence, if the application is granted.
+- 1.3 The relevant pages of the application are attached at Appendix A1. - 1.4 Would the sub committee please note that following discussions with the Police licensing officer, the applicant has amended their application to have the conditions at Appendix A2 placed on the licence if the application is granted. - 1.5 In addition, following discussions with the Trading Standards Officer, the applicant has amended their application to have the conditions at Appendix A3 placed on the licence if the application is granted.